-The prevalence of myths and old wives tales about toothaches have led some people to believe some strange things.
+Myths and old wives tales about toothaches have led some people to believe some strange things.
 While many of these myths are harmless, others could actually cause you to make poor decisions regarding your oral health.
-By identifying some of the strangest things that people believe about toothaches, you can take steps to keep your mouth healthy.
+We have identified some of the strangest things that people believe about toothaches.

-Some people believe that if they have a toothache but it stops hurting, they are in the clear.
-This is an especially attractive myth to people who would like to avoid a trip to the dentist, but unfortunately, tooth pain that lasts for several days before disappearing mysteriously isn’t a great sign.
-Additionally, the oral health issue that caused the toothache in the first place won’t simply go away, as your teeth aren’t able to heal themselves, so you should still follow up with your dentist.
+Some people believe that if they have a toothache but it stops hurting, they are better This is an appealing myth to people who would like to avoid a trip to the dentist, but unfortunately, tooth pain that lasts for several days before disappearing mysteriously isn’t a great sign.
+The oral health issue that caused the toothache in the first place won’t simply go away, as your teeth aren’t able to heal themselves, so you should still follow up with your dentist.

 A Toothache Means the Tooth Needs to Come Out